Standing by the water's edge...

 Come!
 Dip your toe in the water.

-ABBOTSFORD CHURCH stands at the end of Abbotsford Road, Clydebank, the road being named after the church rather than the other way round (more of which below!).
-Both were constructed in the latter half of the 1970's during the building of the Clydebank Shopping Centre and the church itself lies on the site of the old 'Killer's Lane'... named after nothing more sinister than an early abattoir which stood nearby!!!
+WATERFRONT CHURCH (originally Abbotsford Parish Church) stands at the end of Abbotsford Road, Clydebank.
+It was constructed in the latter half of the 1970's during the building of the Clydebank Shopping Centre and the church itself lies on the site of the old 'Killer's Lane'... named after nothing more sinister than an early abattoir which stood nearby!!!

 The church also backs on to the Forth & Clyde Canal (see photo above).

 Our history is rooted in the early days of Shipbuilding on the River Clyde, just as Clydebank was springing up and getting its name.

 J. & G. Thompsonʼs Yard was relocated from Govan to the Barns Oʼ Clyde in 1871 to take advantage of the fact that larger ships could be launched due to its location opposite the River Cart.

 The new town of Clydebank soon sprung up around the yard and a ʻQuoad Sacraʼ church was established on the site circa 1875 to meet the initial needs of the workers.

 St Jamesʼ Parish Church was built in 1876 and we have a minute book from that time showing the formation of a Kirk Session.

 However, as a result of the re-development of Clydebank Town Centre in the early 1970ʼs, St. Jamesʼ Parish Church was demolished and the congregation went into a 'Union' with Clydebank West Church.
 The West Church was also later demolished as part of the on-going re-development.